 DO not stack equipment, or place equipment in tight spaces, or in drawers.
 Be sure your equipment is surrounded by at least 2 inches of air space.
 The unit should not be wall mounted.

-The installation guide that came in the box has a cabling diagram on the first page.
+The installation guide that came in the box includes a cabling diagram similar to the following figure:

 Figure 7.
 Cabling diagram